-.14 Communication with the auditor is desirable at various stages of the actuary's work.
-These include use of work in accordance with the CIA/CICA Joint Policy Statement, the drafting of common features in the auditor's report and actuary's report, the drafting of a report with reservations, the presentation of the policy liabilities, and the treatment of subsequent events.
+14 Communication with the auditor is desirable at various stages of the actuary's work.
+These include use of work in accordance with the CIA/CICA Joint Policy Statement, the drafting of common features in the auditor's report and actuary's report, the drafting of a report with reservations, the presentation of the insurance contract liabilities, policy liabilities other than insurance contract liabilities, and the reinsurance recoverables, and the treatment of subsequent events.